New Location Science Models with Applications to UAV-Based Disaster Relief: Conclusion and Future Research

 The classical Sylvester and Fermat--Torricelli problems have long served as fundamental models in geometry and optimization.
 In this paper, we extended these problems into a more general framework that can include two types of gauge functions with several dynamic sets in \( \mathbb{R}^q \), capturing the complexities of real-world facility location challenges.
 We introduced the generalized \textit{Sylvester--Fermat--Torricelli (SFT)} problem, a novel framework for modeling single-facility location tasks in the presence of heterogeneous vehicle speeds, external forces like wind, and multiple distance norms (e.g., \( \ell_1 \) and \( \ell_2 \)).

-Several cases were studied involving multiple UAVs, and we demonstrated how the generalized SFT problem effectively addresses fleet heterogeneity and environmental conditions.
+Several cases were studied involving multiple UAVs, and we demonstrated how the generalized SFT model effectively addresses fleet heterogeneity and environmental conditions.
 Our results showed that this approach can reduce wasted operational time by up to 84\%, highlighting its practical efficiency.
 Overall, our findings demonstrate the versatility of the generalized SFT problem in modeling practical optimization scenarios.
 Moreover, our proposed model can serve as a foundational framework for modern facility location problems—particularly in UAV applications—offering a basis for further development in future studies.

-Future research may explore further generalizations, including stochastic elements and multi-objective formulations, to broaden the scope and applicability of this foundational model.
-Also, other scenarios—such as multi-facility location problems and cases involving the $\ell_1$ norm—can be considered in future studies.
-In addition, integrating the generalized SFT problem with path planning algorithms can be investigated for last-mile delivery applications to minimize time, energy consumption, and operational costs.
+{\em Future research} will explore further generalizations, including {\em stochastic} elements and {\em multiobjective} formulations, to broaden the scope and applicability of this foundational model.
+Furthermore, other scenarios—such as {\em multifacility location problems} and cases involving the $\ell_1$ norm—can be considered in future studies.
+In addition, integrating the generalized SFT problem with {\em path planning algorithms} can be investigated for last-mile delivery applications to minimize time, energy consumption, and operational costs.